How to watch the Congressional Baseball Game

 Tickets for the game are $10 and can be bought online here, but even if you can't make the trek to Nationals Park in Washington, DC, you can still watch members of Congress play America's favorite pastime.

+The game will be live streamed on CNN.com, the CNN app on phone and tablet, and on mobile devices.

-The Congressional Baseball Game Facebook page will carry a live stream of the game and it will be broadcast on C-SPAN, a spokeswoman for the Congressional Baseball Game said.
+The Congressional Baseball Game Facebook page will also carry a live stream of the game and it will be broadcast on C-SPAN, a spokeswoman for the Congressional Baseball Game said.

 British Ambassador Kim Darroch will throw the first pitch at 7:05 p.m.